All Episodes

 This is obviously wrong.

-Here's my methodology, here are my assumptions and values.
+Here are my assumptions and values.

-I'm gonna use those.
+I'm going to use those.

-And then here's like every single fact that I think is relevant, and here's how you can validate that for yourself.
+And then here's like every single fact that I think is relevant.

 And I think that has huge benefits.

-Like it you should always try to, if you have correct arguments, really push the state of the art in terms of how do you explain this to somebody who expects to disagree.
+Like you should always try to, if you have correct arguments, really push the state of the art in terms of how do you explain this to somebody who expects to disagree.

 It's just every issue you can imagine.

-I put out a new thread just about every week on Twitter, and I also put it on energy talking points.com, and you can subscribe at that website to our Substack, which puts out the talking points.
+I put out a new thread just about every week on Twitter and I also put it on energytalkingpoints.com.

 Like my number one thing is just incredibly logical and persuasive to people who expect to disagree.